 Alright now!
 With that out of the way, let’s begin by talking about access to justice in Canada.

 Many volunteers contribute their resources or skills to organisations which enable access to justice for those who might otherwise be marginalised or disadvantaged, due to a lack of means to pay for legal counsel.
 For my American friends, I will clarify one point: in Canada, we do not have a ‘right to an attorney’ in the same sense as your Miranda Rights in criminal proceedings.
 In the Canadian Charter of Rights and Freedoms, the right to legal counsel is indeed constitutionally entrenched (see section 10-b.), but a lawyer is not provided to those who cannot afford one.
 This essentially distinguishes Canadian criminal law from our neighbours to the south in the sense that our right to counsel is a negative right.
 In Canada, one cannot be denied access to an attorney, but one who cannot afford representation still needs to qualify for legal aid or other help in order to actually have one.
 Due to the song and dance of the qualifications for legal aid and other assistance, many people who cannot afford this help actually do not meet the income level requirements to qualify for it.
 The unfortunate truth is that these people, who cannot afford legal counsel, simply need to go without.
-This disadvantages them not only in the obvious ways, but it manifests unfavourably in actual court proceedings as well.
+Oftentimes, especially in civil matters, these people merely need some helpful information or third party mediation.
+On many other occasions, having to do without help disadvantages people not only in the obvious ways, but it manifests unfavourably in actual court proceedings as well.
 There is a highly specialised etiquette to trial procedures, which when not followed, frustrates the bench.
 As unbiased as a judge is theoretically supposed to be, pissing this person off is never a good thing.
-Additionally, an individual attempting to represent himself will naturally become frustrated by all of this as well.
+An individual attempting to represent himself will naturally become frustrated by all of this as well.
 It isn’t simply knowledge of the law that legal counsel provides, but also knowledge of the environment and culture.
 Most people do not know this, unless they have attempted to represent themselves in court.

 The Canadian legal system is not perfect; however, it is quite an exquisite beauty.
 With only a few exceptions, I marvel at the equity, fairness, and protections of rights, that it embraces, upholds, and promotes.
 Of course, this also makes it extremely complex.
 This would be the reason that it takes years of specialised education, work, and articling, just to get called to a provincial bar.
 It takes a special kind of person not only to become a lawyer (nope, no bias here lol), but to excel as a lawyer too.
 Freshly minted lawyers demonstrate tireless drive and dedication, and put in excessively long hours of work.
 Many succumb to substance abuse or develop other psychological issues, simply because they do not have the constitution to withstand the pressures of succeeding, or because their personal endeavours and relationships suffer from this strain.
 The strongest are the ones who can survive and flourish under these circumstances.
 Legal representation comes at a premium not only for the expertise of your lawyer, but for the countless years of sacrifice it takes to acquire it.